 Clean cabins, waitress lunch or dinner and take turns doing the dishes.
 Afternoons off or work outside gardening, painting or similar.
 Wonderful opportunities for horseback riding and hiking.

-Maintenance Man and Irrigator –
+Maintenance and Irrigation –

-Irrigator: Divert water onto pastures.
-Maintain ditches.
+Irrigator: Maintain ditches and divert water onto pastures.

 For both positions employee must be motivated, a self-starter, work independently, and be accustomed to long hours of hard physical labor.